 Since early 2008, we lived with our children Carl and Toni for five years in the "Kanzeon Zen Center International" (Temple Hosshinji) in Salt Lake City, USA.
 Under the direction of Abbot Genpo Merzel Roshi, we were responsible for the training of the monks, nuns and lay people living there.

 I have a special interest in translating the old – partly monastic – principles of Zen into modern language, western lifestyle and northern climate.

-I am living as family man and Zen-Teacher in Düsseldorf.
-Drawing on the experience of my monastic training, I combine Zen Buddhist principles and daily life into a vivid and meaningful practice.
+I am living as public employee, family man and Zen-Teacher in Düsseldorf.
+Drawing on the experience of my monastic training, I want to combine Zen Buddhist principles and daily life into a vivid and meaningful practice.

 When I started zazen (sitting meditation) in 1988, it was not easy to find companions on this sometimes rocky, sometimes hazy path – let alone a Zen teacher as a mountain guide.
 Nowadays I am a mountain guide myself and offer you short and long trips through the area:

 - Personal consultation (once or twice)

 - Personal guidance (long-term)